5 Ways to Lower Your TPO (thyroid) Antibodies

 5. Low Dose Naltrexone

-Low dose naltrexone is a medication that when taken at a low dose that can help to modulate the immune system.
-Many people with Hashimotos do well on this medication and have seen TPO antibodies come down while others do not notice much of a difference.
-I personally tried it years ago when I was very very sick and it didn't do much for me, but everyone is different and experiences different things.
+I personally tried it years ago when I was very very sick and it didn't do much for me, but everyone has difference experiences.
 If this is something you’d like to explore, I encourage you to work with a prescribing practitioner to see if could be right for you.
 See the research for it here.

 I always recommend starting with making dietary changes first before anything else for long term symptom and antibody remission.
+The Hashimotos Energy Blueprint will help you to do this — coming in February 2026!

 All in all, having elevated TPO antibodies isn’t a life sentence!
 They do come down with the right tools in place.